Montenegro Packrafting, Tara River

 Driving

-Touch down at Podgorica Airport, meet your host and settle in for the scenic drive through Montenegro, heading straight for the banks of the Tara River.
-Reach a riverside camp, check in to your chalet here and chat through the adventure to come with your guides and fellow adventurers – all the while soaking up the surroundings, with a beautiful bar right on the river bank.
+Touch down at Podgorica Airport, meet your host and settle in for the scenic drive through Montenegro.
+Reach Žabljak, on the edge of Durmitor National Park, check in to your hotel here and chat through the adventure to come with your guides and fellow adventurers – all the while soaking up the surroundings.
 Tuck into a traditional cooked dinner at the restaurant here to kick things off in style.

 Day 2